gluppler/CoGaF/README.md

 Special thanks to John Conway for his pioneering work in cellular automata and to the Haskell community for providing a rich ecosystem for functional programming.

 ---

-Feel free to adjust any parts of the description to better fit your project's specifics or your preferences!
-If you have any more requests or need further assistance, just let me know!